Frequently Asked Questions

 • The Little Flower Administration Office is located at 824 Kentucky Ave.

-(Across Zarzamora from the Basilica.)
+(Across N Zarzamora from the Basilica.)

 The Administration Office is open Monday to Friday 9am to 12pm and 1pm to 5pm.